I often get emails sharing the following:

-With the state of the local economy, there are many people experiencing sudden job losses and these requests are not surprising.
+Today, there are many people experiencing sudden job losses so these requests are not surprising.

 What is surprising – shocking even – is that smart, savvy, and strategic executives are finding themselves ill-prepared for a job loss.
 No job search plans have been carefully considered….no career tools are ready to go… no networking has taken place to lay the groundwork for future opportunities.

 Despite the popular saying that ‘every job is temporary’ there is often zero anticipation of a job change.
 I get the sense that many people feel that they are immune to this increasingly common occurrence.

 Yet it happens, all the time.
 Turning a blind eye won’t help the future of your career.